-Snow has been falling and the Pennsylvania ski resorts have been taking advantage of the cold temperatures to begin their snowmaking efforts for the 2022/2023 season.
-In fact, resorts, from the Alleghenies to the Poconos have opened many of their trails and are already bustling with enthusiastic skiers and snowboarders excited to hit the slopes for the first time.
+Pennsylvania ski resorts have been taking advantage of the cold temperatures to begin their snowmaking efforts for the 2024/2025 season.
+In fact, resorts, from the Alleghenies to the Poconos are itching to open up their many trails and enthusiastic skiers and snowboarders are more than excited to hit the slopes for the first time this season.

-But, what happens if you’re planning a ski trip to your favorite resort and it doesn’t look like Mother Nature is cooperating and there isn’t an inch of snow in the forecast for the foreseeable future?
-That’s where snowmaking comes in.
+But what happens if you’re planning a ski trip and Mother Nature refuses to cooperate, leaving no snow in the forecast?
+That’s when snowmaking comes in.
 Ample snow coverage and ongoing snowmaking efforts are key to ensure a long winter of fun on the slopes.
-And, Pennsylvania has perfected the art of snowmaking.
-Resorts across the state have the ability to cover the ski and snowboard terrain with high-tech snowmaking systems to ensure the quality and quantity of snow throughout the entire winter season.
-In fact, many ski areas are able to cover 100% of their terrain with snowmaking.
-So, while Mother Nature is important to get the snow process started, as long as the temperatures are cold enough, the Pennsylvania ski resorts can take the first snow fall and run with it all winter long even in the absence of natural snow.
+Pennsylvania has perfected the art of snowmaking, with resorts using high-tech systems to blanket ski and snowboard terrain.
+Many ski areas cover 100% of their trails with snowmaking, guaranteeing quality and quantity throughout the winter.
+While Mother Nature helps kick-start the process, as long as temperatures remain cold, Pennsylvania's ski resorts can sustain snowpack all winter, even in the absence of natural snow.

-Here’s a look at the four key components that go into the art of snowmaking:
+Here’s a look at the five key components that go into the art of snowmaking:

 1. Weather